Let’s Talk Ship - Valiant Lady Cruise Review

 A Word About The App

 Hmm - this is an area that potentially needs some work.
-It s a great idea - but temperamental.
+It a great idea - but temperamental.
 Once we had our booking reference we were able to access the App pre-cruise to carry out our pre-boarding requirements and upload documentation.
 We were also able to pre-book restaurants, but whilst we could see the Events schedule, we were unable to book any of the activities in advance of boarding.
+You have to book these once on board.

 There were also unscheduled changes to our cruise which had an impact on the App - the addition of Sailor Loot (OBC) which appeared on one day and disappeared the next; plus the itinerary, which still showed three nights, four days throughout the cruise meaning daily schedules were out of sync which became confusing.